Afcon 2019: Kenya still have a chance if they beat Tanzania – Nick Mwendwa | Goal.com

 Afcon 2019: Kenya still have a chance if they beat Tanzania – Nick Mwendwa

-Football Kenya Federation (FKF) President Nick Mwendwa remains confident that Harambee Stars will seal a place in the knockout stages if they beat Tanzania.
+Football Kenya Federation (FKF) President Nick Mwendwa remains confident that Harambee Stars will make it from Group C if they beat Tanzania.

 The Kenyan side will come up against their East African neigbhours on Thursday needing a win to revive their hopes of making it to the next phase, as they will have another match against Senegal to play.